 Yerevan Cascade is a giant glorious stairway, that links center of the town with the upper neighborhoods of the city.
 When one goes up the stairs, a spectacular view of the Biblical Mount Ararat and a candy sweet view of the city opens up.

-Tip: Look for the artworks while going up the stairway to explore the cascade of Yerevan beyond the stairway.
+Tip: Look for the many artworks while going up the stairway to explore the cascade of Yerevan beyond the stairway.

-2. Surb Zoravor Church
+2. Zoravor Surb Astvatsatsin Church

-Tip: Look for Surb Zoravor Church in a backyard of Pushkin and Ghazar Parpetsi Streets.
+Tip: Look for Zoravor Church in a backyard of Pushkin and Ghazar Parpetsi Streets.
 To learn about the diversity of religious architecture in Yerevan, click here.

-3. The singing fountains at Republic Square
+3. Singing Fountains at the Republic Square

 4. National Gallery of Armenia